 - Rail-guards.
 Rail guards are the most common reason why wheels get scratched while going through a car wash.

 It’s almost impossible to go through the automatic car wash and leave it without any damage on your wheels.

 Recycled water, harsh chemicals, and brushes are a big enemy to your car paint, especially the clear coat.

 - As I mentioned before, recycled water will always have some dirt particles inside and may damage your car right away.

-Harsh chemicals may be acidic and also make severe damages to the car paint.
+Harsh chemicals may be acidic and also make severe damage to the car paint.
 They can damage your clear coat, and fading will occur very soon.

 Last but not the least, the brushes.
 Brushes are always too strong for the car paint.
 It’s like using sandpaper for the car wash.
 Together with strongness, they also have dirt on them from the previous cars, which is again scrubbing the clear coat.

 At first, you probably won’t see any paint damage, but if you take a closer look, you’ll see swirls and scratches all over the car.